k0sproject/k0s/README.md

 That's it, in a minute or so there should be controller+worker combo running in the container.

-Just grab the kubeconfig with `docker exec k0s-controller cat /var/lib/k0s/pki/admin.conf` and paste e.g. into Lens. ;)
+Just grab the kubeconfig with `docker exec k0s-controller cat /var/lib/k0s/pki/admin.conf` and paste e.g. into [Lens](https://k8slens.dev/). ;)

-Read more details at [running k0s in Docker](docs/k0s-in-docker.md)
+Read more details at [running k0s in Docker](docs/k0s-in-docker.md).